hashemi/slox/README.md

 type checks and coerced type casting.
 In this Swift implementation, enums are used instead to create a restricted and explicit set of possible Lox data types with the actual data attached as associated values to the enum cases in the correct Swift types.
+There's no type casting and the `Any` type (Swift's equivalent to `Object`) is not used in this project.

 **Enums make the visitor pattern redundant.** As Bob Nystrom says in the
 book: